Tyler Bindon: International career

+Bindon playing for the All Whites in March 2026.

 Bindon won his first cap for the United States under-19 team against Argentina in March 2023, having been eligible to represent the US through his American-born mother.

 On 26 September 2023, Bindon was called up to the New Zealand men's national football team for the first time.
 Bindon made his debut on 13 October 2023 when he came on as a late substitute replacing Michael Boxall against the Democratic Republic of Congo.
 On 17 November 2023, Bindon made his first start for New Zealand in a friendly against Greece.
 In February 2024, Bindon was nominated for the 2023 New Zealand Men's Young Player of the Year.

 In July 2024 he was selected to the New Zealand squad at the 2024 Summer Olympics.
 Bindon made his Olympic debut in the opening group game, a 2–1 win over Guinea.

 Bindon scored his first goal for New Zealand on 15 November 2024, in a 8–1 victory over Vanuatu.